-TBR SWIA - Status Report on Internal Audit Recommendations - Community Colleges (Reports sorted by Institution, Date of Report) Institution Report Release Date Recommendation Responsible Staff Date Management's Actions to be Implemented Date Internal Audit Follow-Up Completed Status DSCC Friday, February 19, 2016 DSCC-Off-campus International Education Programs-Observation 1 of 3 No dual service contracts were found for the DSCC instructors who participated in the Off-campus International Education Programs for FY2015.
+(Reports sorted by Instit ution, Date of Report) Institution Report Release Date Recommendation Responsible Staff Date Management's Actions to be Implemented Date Internal Audit Follow-Up Completed Status DSCC Friday, February 19, 2016 DSCC-Off-campus International Education Programs-Observation 1 of 3 No dual service contracts were found for the DSCC instructors who participated in the Off-campus International Education Programs for FY2015.
 The DSCC instructors were paid directly by TNCIS.
 DSCC management would not have known that this payment arrangement was in place; however, dual service contracts should be used with TNCIS for institutional faculty teaching abroad according to the TNCIS Operational Handbook section 3.2.9.
 The TNCIS office should complete the dual service contract upon receipt of an approved adjunct faculty contract from the institution.
 DSCC management should develop procedures to ensure that these dual service contracts are in place when approving DSCC faculty international teaching assignments.
-Teri Maddox, Vice President of the College No Progress DSCC Friday, February 19, 2016 DSCC-Off-campus International Education Programs-Observation 2 of 3 Off-campus international education program activity was not reconciled which resulted in an erroneous posting of \$38,675 to the scholarship expense line item in the International Education Program budget.
+Thursday, June 30, 2016 No Progress DSCC DSCC-Off-campus International Education Programs-Observation 2 of 3 Off-campus international education program activity was not reconciled which resulted in an erroneous posting of \$38,675 to the scholarship expense line item in the International Education Program budget.
 The posting error also affected an agency account used solely for Off-campus International Education program activity.
 No duplicate payments were made as a result of this posting error, but the agency account had a balance which was not cleared due to the incorrect posting.
 Management should develop procedures for reconciling International Education program accounts to ensure that all postings are made according to the detailed requirements for this program's activity.
-Bud Hoffmann, Vice President for Finance and Administrative Services Thursday, June 30, 2016 No Progress DSCC Friday, February 19, 2016 DSCC-Off-campus International Education Programs-Observation 3 President for Finance and Administrative Services Thursday, June 30, 2016 No Progress JSCC Tuesday, April 2, 2013 Data Security: Observation 1 of 2 The data security policy may need to be reviewed and updated to provide more complete guidance regarding the collection, access, transmission, storage, and disposal of personally identifiable information.
+President for Finance and Administrative Services Thursday, June 30, 2016 No Progress DSCC Friday, February 19, DSCC-Off-campus International Education Programs-Observation 3 of 3 The reserve account mentioned previously consists of the difference between the annual International Fee revenues and the expenses associated with the International Education Program.
+Therefore, the balance of this account fluctuates greatly from year to year.
+Management should develop procedures to specify the adequate level of this reserve account and to ensure that the account is maintained at this level going forward.
+President for Finance and Administrative Services Thursday, June 30, 2016 No Progress JSCC Tuesday, April 2, 2013 Data Security: Observation 1 of 2 The data security policy may need to be reviewed and updated to provide more complete guidance regarding the collection, access, transmission, storage, and disposal of personally identifiable information.
 Dana Nails, Director of Information Technology Thursday, December 31, 2015 In Progress